jottenlips/agave/README.md

 ## Customization

-Add any base html you would like.
+Add any base HTML you would like.

 base.html will wrap every generated page.